Odion100/SystemLynx/README.md

 ## Client.loadService(url, [options])

 The `Client.loadService(url)` function can be used to load a SystemLynx **Service**.
-This method requires the url (string) of the **Service** you want to load as the first argument, and will return a promise that will resolve into an object that containing all the modules hosted by that service.
+This method requires the url (string) of the **Service** you want to load as the first argument, and will return a promise that will resolve into an class that containing all the modules hosted by that service.
 See below. **NOTE: You must be within an async function in order to use the `await` keyword when returning a promise.**

 ```javascript
 const { Client } = require("systemlynx");